SpectralSequences/latex/README.md

 Changelog:
 ==========
+## [1.3.1] (2022-01-04)

+### Fixed:
+- Extensions now should have all of the same features as structlines.
+Before, a bunch of things were missing or broken.
+- Various issues with range checks for rotated figures are fixed.
+- The `u` argument works again in `\DeclareSseqCommand` in versions of TeXLive prior to 2021.

 ## [1.3.0] (2021-07-18)
 ### Added:
 - Added more control over page indicator in title and "print page as" key.